sandaru3n/thedailyherald/GOOGLE_INSTANT_INDEXING_SETUP.md

 2. Verify your Google Cloud Console settings
 3. Check the admin panel error logs
 4. Ensure your website is properly verified in Google Search Console
+5. Use the manual URL submission feature to test individual URLs

 ## Additional Resources